Climbing in Manikia: The Low-Down on the Unspoiled Greek Paradise

 Climbing in Manikia Greece

 Have you ever heard of the island of Evia?
 I hadn’t.
 Did hear about climbing in Manikia, though, back in 2022 when Petzl did a Roc Trip here.
 Since then, friends have recommended it, and it’s been on our radar for some time.
-So I honestly don’t know why it took us so long to get here, but when we did, we didn’t want to leave.
+Come to think of it, I don’t know why it’s taken us so long to get here.
+But as soon as we did, we didn’t want to leave.

 Manikia is a small village on the island of Evia, also known as Euboea, about two hours north of Athens.
 Although it’s the second largest island in Greece, it doesn’t get as much attention as others.
-Green, with mountains and idyllic beaches, traditional villages, waterfalls, and springs, its lack of popularity was a main selling point for me.
-The excellent climbing and the good vibes were an added bonus.
+Green, with mountains and idyllic beaches, traditional villages, waterfalls, and springs, it is a side of Greece I hadn’t seen before.

-More of a hamlet actually, Manikia lies in the upper part of a winding, steep valley sprinkled with an abundance of climbing routes, both sport and multi-pitch.
+Somewhere around the center of the island, not too far from the picturesque town of Kymi, Manikia is a small village in the upper part of a winding, steep valley sprinkled with an abundance of climbing routes, both sport and multi-pitch, short and long, steep and vertical – the shole shebang!

 Manikia Project is behind the continuous development of this hidden Greek paradise, a non-profit association of the locals of the Manikia-Vrisi-Kymi area.
-This whole venture aims to promote climbing, cycling, and hiking in the area, providing info on ethical behavior, what to see and do, where to stay, where to eat, as well as to how to best preserve this slice of heaven so that it doesn’t get affected by mass tourism or mindless exploitation.
+This whole venture aims to promote climbing, cycling, and hiking in the area, providing info on ethical behavior, what to see and do, where to stay, where to eat, as well as to how to best preserve this slice of heaven.

 Best time to climb in Manikia